So, this is not D&D or even tabletop related. I'm going to call this page "worldbuilding" and put it in the same category, though.

 In utero, the two sets of genitals start out identical and have the potential to develop into either set of mature genitals, or remain vestigial.
 Vestigial organs have no further reproductive function and usually remain internal.
 Which set of genitals develops in which way is determined genetically.
 Omegaverse humans have a similar chromosomal strucyure as humans, with what I will call X and Y chromosomes, with the X chromosome determining whether a vagina/uterus/fallopian tubes set develops and the Y chromosone determining whether the penis/gonad set develops.

-Variations in these are possible (for example XXY, which would manifest as the same ohenottpe as XY) but are usually considered intersex conditions.
+Variations in these are possible (for example XXY, which would manifest as the same phenotype as XY) but are usually considered intersex conditions.
 They will often manifest as one of the above phenotypes but there are exceptions.

 One of these is where neither set will fully develop.
 These individuals will often be infertile and may need medical intervention to be able to urinate.
 Another is when both sets of genitals develop the same way, so two vagina sets or two penis sets.
-These phenotypes are usually less fertile and oregnancy will be very risky.
+These phenotypes are usually less fertile and pregnancy will usually be very risky.

 As always, nature is complicated and makes infinite variations.